caltechlibrary/newt/README.md

 # Newt Project

-The Newt Project is an experiment in rapid web application development for libraries, archives and museums (a.k.a. <abbr title="libraries, archives and museums abbrevation">LAS</abbr>).
+The Newt Project is an experiment in rapid web application development for libraries, archives and museums (abbr: <abbr title="libraries, archives and museums abbrevation">LAS</abbr>).
 Newt uses a service oriented architecture forming data pipelines[^0].
 The pipelines compose the web application.

 [^0]: A data pipeline is formed by taking the results from one web service and using it as the input to another web service.
 It is the web equivalent of Unix pipes.
 Prior art: [Yahoo!
 Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)